 - Chris Hedges (and others cited in his work) have written that soldiers in combat form an intense bond, but once the war ends they go back to being strangers.

-- Going off to college.
-Depending on where you live, it may happen several other times before then.

-# Current

-- Chris Hedges (and others cited in his work) have written that soldiers in combat form an intense bond, but once the war ends they go back to being strangers.

-- Going off to college.
+- Going off to university or college.
 Depending on where you live, it may happen several other times before then.